- Primary Care

 - Laminectomies (opening up the bony spine to decompress the spinal canal)

-- Microdiscectomies (removal of the disc using a microscope)
+- Microdiscectomies (removal of the herniated portion of a spinal disc)

 - Anterior cervical discectomies and fusions (neck surgery approached from the back)

 - Spinal fusions (fusing or joining two or more adjacent vertebral levels into one)